 (he/him)

-Nathan is a British-born and raised mixed Nigerian and Irish architectural designer.
+Nathan is a British-born mixed Nigerian and Irish architectural designer born and raised in East London.
 He is passionate about designing for communities and promoting social equity for the underrepresented.
-In particular he has a keen interested in supporting young people, and how spaces can be designed to provide a creative outlet for them.
+He is particularly interested in how spaces can be used to provide a creative outlet for young people.
 He recently completed his Part 1 at The Bartlett School of Architecture, UCL, where he explored links between postcolonialism, extractivism and the lasting social/ecological implications of colonial theory within the built environment.
 This culminated in the proposal of an urban typology that explored recycling building materials, promoting closed-loop biodiversity and using biophilia to enrich local communities.

 Clients